 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Once your student has been given their move-in date and dorm or residence assignment, the process of handling what can be a stressful, labor-intensive and often expensive process begins.
 The actual moving in!
-Traditionally, female students tend to take a full on decorating approach complete with wall décor, signs, pictures frames, string lights, desk accessories, and many other decorative items.
+Traditionally, female students tend to take a full-on decorating approach complete with wall décor, signs, picture frames, string lights, desk accessories, and many other decorative items.
 Male students do not quite go that full in and often just want a comfortable bed, maybe a poster or two and perhaps a rug.
 It is quite humorous after each drop-off, whether it is for summer or fall, to see my friend’s postings on Facebook and Instagram, (because that is the social media that parents are most comfortable with), and see the obvious difference between a completed dorm room.

 This may a sticker price shock moment.
-According to the National Retail Federation, back to college spending averaged $1300 in 2018.
+According to the National Retail Federation, back to college spending averaged $976.78 in 2019.
 This is big business with college checklists resembling the lists usually reserved for wedding/bridal registries and baby shower registries.
 If you go to the many college dorm checklists, you will be faced with a list filled with items you may have never considered.
 Some, like gaming systems, seems a bit far-fetched.
-You are not looking to entertain your student for the next four years; just to set up a comfortable room where they can study, relax and feel a bit of that home feeling they left behind.
+You are not looking to entertain your students for the next four years; just to set up a comfortable room where they can study, relax and feel a bit of that home feeling they left behind.